AristurtleHu/Pintos/src/proj1.md

 - The current thread (high priority) discovers the lock is held by another thread (low priority)
 - The high-priority thread "donates" its priority to the lock holder
-- The priority_donate field in the lock structure is updated to track this donation
+- The priority field in the lock structure is updated to track this donation
 - The current thread blocks on the semaphore until the lock becomes available

 **Nested Donation Handling**